Why start or bring your business to New Haven?

-From quiet, nearby neighborhoods to a bustling downtown scene full of neo-Gothic towers, high-end clothiers, and well-aged dive bars, The City of New Haven is known for its educational institutes, vibrant creativity community, tech startups, and renowned restaurants.
+From quiet, nearby neighborhoods to a bustling downtown scene full of neo-Gothic towers, high-end clothiers, and well-aged dive bars, The City of New Haven is known for its educational institutes, vibrant creative community, tech startups, and renowned restaurants.

 The food-capital of Connecticut, New Haven has the most Zagat-rated restaurants in New England outside of Boston.
 Known for its culinary class, the country's best (a)pizza, and as the birthplace of the hamburger, the Elm City attracts foodies and culinary artists from all over.

-From the famed Shubert Theater and the Yale Art Gallery to the Peabody Museum of Natural History, New Haven supports a rich culture of history, arts, creativity, and music.
+From the famed Shubert Theater and the Yale Art Gallery to the Peabody Museum of Natural History, New Haven supports a rich culture of history, arts, creativity and music.

 New Haven is conveniently located in the middle of New York City (85 miles) and Boston (100 miles).
 With District's on- and off- access to major highways I-91 and I-95, and Amtrak train lines only minutes away, accessibility is never a problem.